• Skip to primary navigation

 • Mercado del Río is a cozy place with plenty of great food.
 It’s located just in front of Ciudad del Río, next to Industriales metro station.

-What to do in Medellin
+Things to do in Medellín

-If you’re looking for a quieter pace of life you can get yourself to Jericó in just a few hours for a more off-the-beaten-track experience.
+If you’re looking for a quieter pace of life you can get yourself to Jericó in just a few hours for a much more off-the-beaten-track experience.

 I recommend extending your stay to get a good feel of the place and its people.
-So, with that said how many days in Medellin will you spend?
+So, with that said how many days in Medellín will you spend?

-📌 Like this article?
-Pin it…
+📌 Like this guide?
+Click to Pin it…

-Missing something?
-Got tips, tricks & advice we can learn from?
+Did I miss something?
+Got tips, tricks or advice I can learn from?

 Filed Under: Travel Guides Tagged With: Colombia, Medellin, South America